Skip to content

 pprint_events works with a single event, any iterable/generator of events, or as an on_event handler. pprint_tokens focuses on streaming tokens and prints the full content of each chunk.

-Notes: - Both helpers respect the color="auto" | "always" | "never" setting and the NO_COLOR environment variable. - pprint_events keeps a running Δ time between prints when used as on_event. - pprint_tokens renders 💭 reasoning in blue and 🐍 code in yellow. - pprint_tokens ignores section-complete markers (done=True) so streams remain tidy.
+Notes: - Both helpers respect the color="auto" | "always" | "never" setting and the NO_COLOR environment variable. - pprint_events keeps a running Δ time between prints when used as on_event. - pprint_tokens renders content with colors: 💭 thinking in blue, 🐍 Python in yellow, 💻 terminal in green. - pprint_tokens ignores section-complete markers (done=True) so streams remain tidy.

 Usage Patterns